Alix Eynaudi lives and works in Vienna.

 She was trained as a ballet dancer in the Opéra of Paris.
 She worked in various ballet companies before entering PARTS when the school first opened.
 In 1996, Alix joined Anne-Teresa De Keersmaeker’s company Rosas where she worked for 7 years.

 Since 2005 Alix has been creating her own pieces: Crystalll, in collaboration with Alice Chauchat (2005), Supernaturel (2007), Long Long Short Long Short (2009), in collaboration with Agata Maszkiewicz.
-In 2011, she leads, together with Kris Verdonck, a research on the benefits of sleep and rest, which will turn into Exit (2011), a solo in which she puts the audience to sleep.
-In 2012, she creates Monique, a dance duet with Mark Lorimer, which finds its inspiration in bondage.
-In 2015 she premieres a group piece, Edelweiss, a danced rebus that oscillates between abstract and figurative art.
-She is currently developing two different projects, one is a collaboration with Alice Chauchat, Anne Juren, and Mårten Spanberg, Nature’s Nature, and the other a group piece, Chesterfield (dance, leather & poetry).
+In 2011, she leads, together with Kris Verdonck, an artistic research on sleep which turns into Exit (2011), a solo still touring to this date in which she puts the audience to sleep.
+Then comes Monique (2012), a dance duet with Mark Lorimer which finds its inspiration in bondage and in 2015 Edelweiss, a danced rebus that oscillates between abstract and figurative art.
+In 2017 Chesterfield is born.
+Chesterfield results from applying a collection of leather manipulation techniques to bodies and wares, it develops a maze of signs where dance tends towards the infinitely soft, infused with irreverence and affection.
+She is currently developing working on a Salon/Studio a dance and writing atelier, Noa + Snow, that will happen monthly from September 2018 at the Volkskundemuseum in Vienna.

-Alix’s artistic practice also involves teaching workshops a.o.in PARTS, Brussels, ImPulsTanz, Vienna, Reykjavik, Panetta Movement Centre, New York, Skolen for Moderne Dans / The Danish National School of Contemporary Dance and SEAD, Salzburg.
+Alix’s artistic practice also involves teaching workshops a.o.in PARTS, Brussels, ImPulsTanz, Vienna, Reykjavik, Panetta Movement Centre, New York, HEAD, Geneva.